miklevin/MikeLev.in/_posts/2023-05-15-spoiler-there-is-no-solla-sollew-the-solutions-are-within-you.md

 > Stay Sharp and Very Near.

 Ugh!
 That is just generic poetry, people.
 Find your help from inside first, through writing and journaling.
 Survey the landscape.
-Document.
+Dredge your subconscious.
+As the astronomers used to say, you don't write it down, it didn't happen.
 Play the observation game.
 Recognize attempts to recast reality as something different.
 There is no Solla Sollew.
 Solutions to your troubles?
 They're all within you.

 But those solutions will not surface if you've committed yourself to your old static ways.
 If you're not actively doing something to better yourself, you're